Box-ball systems and RSK recording tableaux: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the Summer Undergraduate Math Research at Yale (SUMRY 2021) program and the NSF (REU Site grant DMS-2050398).
 We thank Sergi Elizalde and Joel Lewis for helpful discussions, and Su Ji Hong, Matthew Li, Raina Okonogi-Neth, Mykola Sapronov, Dash Stevanovich, and Hailey Weingord for useful input and feedback during SUMRY 2022.
+We are grateful to Darij Grinberg and to the anonymous reviewer whose suggestions helped improve and clarify this paper.
 This research also benefited from the open-source software {\sc SageMath}~\cite{sagemath}.